-- (i) to have a positive impact of the lives of the sick children and their families being treated in Singapore through such initiatives as the Ronald McDonald House, Ronald McDonald Family Rooms and/or RMHC Care Mobile programs in Singapore; - (ii) to support medical, physical, mental and emotional rehabilitation and assistance of children and youth in Singapore in need of same; and - (iii) to find and support other programs that directly improve the health and wellbeing of children and youth in Singapore.
+- to have a positive impact of the lives of the sick children and their families being treated in Singapore through such initiatives as the Ronald McDonald House, Ronald McDonald Family Rooms and/or RMHC Care Mobile programs in Singapore; - to support medical, physical, mental and emotional rehabilitation and assistance of children and youth in Singapore in need of same; and - to find and support other programs that directly improve the health and wellbeing of children and youth in Singapore.

-The Charity was registered under the Charities Act, Chapter 37 since 3 November 1999.
+The Charity was registered under the Charities Act 1994 since 3 November 1999.